 Ronald M. Lombardi, Chairman of the Board, President and Chief Executive Officer was elected Chairman of the Board in May 2017 and has served as a director and as President and Chief Executive Officer of the Company since June 2015.
 Mr. Lombardi currently serves on the board of ACCO Brands Corporation.
 He served as Chief Financial Officer of the Company from December 2010 until November 2015.
 Prior to joining the Company, from October 2010 to December 2010, Mr. Lombardi was employed by Medtech Group Holdings, a components and contract medical device manufacturer, as Chief Financial Officer.
 From October 2009 to October 2010, Mr. Lombardi served as the Chief Financial Officer of Waterbury International Holdings, a specialty chemical and pest control business.
-Mr. Lombardi was employed by Cannondale Sports Group, a sporting goods and apparel manufacturing company, as Chief Operating Officer from August 2008 to October 2009 and as Senior Vice President and Chief Financial Officer from March 2004 to August 2008.
-From 2000 to 2004, Mr. Lombardi served in various roles at Gerber Scientific Inc., including Vice President and Chief Financial Officer of Gerber Scientific Inc. Served Coburn Optical Division and Director of Financial Planning and Analysis of Gerber Scientific Inc. Mr. Lombardi was also previously employed by Emerson Electric, Scovill Fasteners, Inc. and Go/Dan Industries.
-Mr. Lombardi received a B.S. from Springfield College and M.B.A. from American International College and has been a licensed CPA.
+Mr. Lombardi was employed by Cannondale Sports Group, a sporting goods and apparel manufacturing company, as Chief Operating Officer from August 2008 to October 2009 and as Senior Vice President and Chief Financial Officer of Gerber Scientific Inc., including Vice President and Chief Financial Officer of Gerber Scientific Inc. Nr.
+Lombardi served in various roles at Gerber Scientific Inc. Mr. Lombardi was also previously employed by Emerson Electric, Scovill Fasteners, Inc. and Go/Dan Industries.
+Mr. Lombardi received a B.S. from Springfield College and an M.B.A. from American International College and has been a licensed CPA.

-- · Leadership Experience President and Chief Executive Officer of the Company; served as Chief Operating Officer of Cannondale Sports Group - · Financial Experience Served as Chief Financial Officer of the Company, Medtech Group Holdings, Waterbury International Holdings and Cannondale Sports Group - · Consumer Products Experience Served as an executive officer in the consumer products industry for over 12 years with Cannondale Sports Group and the Company
+- Leadership Experience President and Chief Executive Officer of the Company; served as Chief Operating Officer of Cannondale Sports Group - Financial Experience Served as Chief Financial Officer of the Company, Medtech Group Holdings, Waterbury International Holdings and Cannondale Sports Group - Consumer Products Experience Served as an executive officer in the consumer products industry for over 12 years with Cannondale Sports Group and the Company